nasywahilmi/cypress-orangehrm-bdd/README.md

   `cypress/pages/*.js`.
 Step definitions call page object methods.
 - BDD: Feature files use Gherkin syntax and are located in `cypress/e2e/features/`.
-- The "Employee Name" field in the Add User form is an autocomplete.
-The test implementation waits for dropdown suggestions (`.oxd-autocomplete-dropdown-option`) and selects the first suggestion.
-Because the public demo's employee dataset can vary, `newUsers.json` uses a short prefix (e.g. "a") to search rather than a fixed full name.

 ## Latest test run (local)